mileslamberti/ePortfolio/README.md

 then run the following command which installs all package dependancies `cd client && npm install && cd .. && cd api && npm install cd && npm install`

+To launch server side (it should run on a different terminal tab) `node server/server.js`

 To launch both client and server-side concurrent run `npm start`